 You should consider which aspects of the network your adversary can observe, and whether you have plausible deniability for your actions.
 For example, using encrypted DNS can help you bypass rudimentary, DNS-based censorship systems, but it can't truly hide what you are visiting from your ISP.
 A VPN or Tor can help hide what you are visiting from network administrators, but can't hide that you're using those networks in the first place.
 Pluggable transports (such as Obfs4proxy, Meek, or Shadowsocks) can help you evade firewalls that block common VPN protocols or Tor, but your circumvention attempts can still be detected by methods like probing or deep packet inspection.

 You must always consider the risks of trying to bypass censorship, the potential consequences, and how sophisticated your adversary may be.
 You should be cautious with your software selection, and have a backup plan in case you are caught.

 United States Privacy and Civil Liberties Oversight Board: Report on the Telephone Records Program Conducted under Section 215 ↩

-"Enumerating badness" (or, "listing all the bad things that we know about") as many adblockers and antivirus programs do, fails to adequately protect you from new and unknown threats because they have not yet been added to the filter list.
-You need to additionally employ other mitigation techniques to be fully protected. ↩
+"Enumerating badness" (or, "listing all the bad things that we know about"), as many adblockers and antivirus programs do, fails to adequately protect you from new and unknown threats because they have not yet been added to the filter list.
+You should also employ other mitigation techniques. ↩